data-forge/data-forge-js/README.md

 	var dataFrame = new dataForge.DataFrame({
 			columnNames: <column-names>,
-			rows: <rows>,
+			values: <initial-values>,
 			index: [5, 10, 100]
 		});

+A new index can be wired like so:

+	var dataFrameWithIndex = dataFrame.withIndex([1, 2, 3]);

-Or an existing column can be promoted to an index:
+Most likely you will want to promise an existing column to an index:

 	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3");